-A glance of Egyptian timeline is significant in studying the ways of life of a community that existed several hundred thousand years ago.
-The civilisation begins at around 6000 BC when early people settled in the Nile valley.
+A glance of Egypt History timeline is significant in studying the ways of life of a community that existed several hundred thousand years ago.
+The civilization begins at around 6000 BC when early people settled in the Nile valley.

-From 5550 to 3050 BC was the Pre dynastic Period during which small settlements flourished along the Nile.
-Before the first Egyptian dynasty, Egypt was divided into two kingdoms, known as Upper Egypt and Lower Egypt.
+From 5550 to 3050 BC was the Pre Dynastic Period during which small settlements flourished along the Nile.
+Before the first Egyptian dynasty, Egypt was divided into two kingdoms, known as Upper Egypt and Lower Egypt (Egypt History).
 The notable rulers of Egypt were the mysterious ‘Scorpion’ and Narmer.

 King Scorpion was believed to have ruled Upper Egypt and lived just before or during the rule of Narmer at Thinis.
 Egypt was undergoing the process of political unification.
 The Egyptian capital at the time was Thinis.